by Alex Vikoulov

 Video Credit: Quartz - Bill Gates on taxing robots

 Proponents of Universal Basic Income are becoming increasingly vocal about its implementation and for good reason - robots are coming sooner than most people realize, thus displacing millions of jobs.
-Perhaps, the next round of Occupy Wall Street movement should be transformed into Tax Wall Street movement with more clearly defined political agenda.
+Perhaps, the next round of Occupy Wall Street movement should be transformed into Tax Wall Street movement with the more clearly defined political agenda.

 by Alex Vikoulov